spjy/uhdt/README.md

 As mentioned in the brief, this program has the ability to select a random shape and letter and also choose a random blurriness amount, color, shape, orientation, location and size.
 Here are the options in more detail:

 ### Blurriness Amount
-Since blurry pictures are a possibility due to, for example, having a low shutter speed but high aircraft speed.
-A Gaussian blur is applied and has a range of values of `1-7`.
+Since blurry pictures are a possibility due to, for example, having a low shutter speed but high aircraft speed, training for this instance is justified.
+To do this, we will apply a Gaussian blur; it has a range of values of `1-7` where 1 is the least blurry.

 ### Color
 The following are the possible colors that the program can randomize, and these colors are specified by AUVSI SUAS.